 Fine Needle Aspiration (FNA) Biopsy

-We perform onsite thyroid biopsies with immediate evaluation by a pathologist.
+We perform onsite thyroid biopsies with immediate evaluation by a Pathologist.
 A biopsy is the only sure way to diagnose thyroid cancer.
-A very fine needle removes a sample of the tissue, guided by ultrasound.
-A board-certified pathologist checks the samples for cancer cells with a microscope.
+A very fine needle removes a sample of the tissue, guided by an ultrasound.
+A board-certified Pathologist checks the samples for cancer cells with a microscope.

-Chair and Chief of the Department of Surgery Good Samaritan Medical Center, West Islip, NY.
-Past President American College of Surgeons – Long Island Chapter.
-Past President Of the Medical Board Good Samaritan Medical Center.
-Board Certified by the American Board of Surgery.
+Dr. Francfort is the Chair and Chief of the Department of Surgery Good Samaritan Medical Center, West Islip, NY, and Board Certified by the American Board of Surgery.
+He is the Past President American College of Surgeons – Long Island Chapter as well as the Past President Of the Medical Board Good Samaritan Medical Center.

 Dr. Arnbjorn Toset, MD, FACS